mufasa1611/cody/README.md

 ## Footer section

 The footer section contains clickable links to the social media accounts facebook, twitter and instagram.
 These links open in a separate tab.
 Also the copyright information is placed there.
 The footer is fixed and responsive.
+The background is gradient for better visibility.

 ![footer](/assets/img/footer.png)